eltaline/wzd/OPTIONS.md

 - **Section:** [global]

 keepalive
 - **Description:** This globally enables or disables keep alive.
-It is not configured for virtual host.
+It is not configured for a virtual host.
 - **Default:** false
 - **Values:** true or false
 - **Type:** bool